I. Purpose and Scope

 Grant-funded research positions are not subject to the posting requirements outlined in this policy when they will be filled by an individual: (1) who transferred to the university with a grant and/or performed research on a grant transferred to the university; or (2) who was identified by name on a written research proposal submitted to an external funding agency.

 There may be business purposes to exclude an open position from all or some of the posting requirements outlined in this policy.
 Under limited circumstances, the university may waive the internal or external posting of a position or permit a candidate to be selected without a search.
-To request a waiver from this policy, the hiring manager or their designee should provide the position description and the business purpose for the requested waiver to the Office of Institutional Diversity and Inclusion (OIDI) via email to firstname.lastname@example.org.
-OIDI may request additional information.
+To request a waiver from this policy, the hiring manager or their designee should provide the position description and the business purpose for the requested waiver to the Office of Diversity, Equity and Inclusion (ODEI) via email to firstname.lastname@example.org.
+ODEI may request additional information.
 Waiver requests will be responded to within 24 hours and granted on a case-by-case basis.

 IV.
 Additional Information